expo/expo/docs/pages/versions/unversioned/sdk/auth-session.md

 #### With React Navigation v5

-If you are using deep linking with React Navigation v5, filtering through `Linking.addEventListener` will not be sufficient, because deep linking is [handled differently](https://reactnavigation.org/docs/configuring-links/).
-Instead, to filter these events you can add a custom `getStateFromPath` function to your linking configuration, and filtering by URL in the same way as described above.
+If you are using deep linking with React Navigation v5, filtering through `Linking.addEventListener` will not be sufficient, because deep linking is [handled differently](https://reactnavigation.org/docs/configuring-links/#advanced-cases).
+Instead, to filter these events you can add a custom `getStateFromPath` function to your linking configuration, and then filter by URL in the same way as described above.

 #